New Faculty Mentors

 Dr. Katherine Wyma

-Katherine has taught English Composition and Communication, World Literature, and Creative inquiry Through Literature at AU since 2015.
-She thrives on challenging and supporting her students with innovative approaches to learning.
+Katherine has taught English Comp. and Communication, World Lit, and Creative Inquiry Through Literature at AU since 2015.
+She thrives on challenging and supporting her students with innovative approaches to teaching and learning.